In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 So, keep reading to find out the right serving size of a mass gainer and its importance.

-How Much Mass Gainer Scoops Should you Take Daily?
+How Much Mass Gainer Scoops Should You Take Daily as a Beginner?

 Generally speaking, one serving of mass gainer (about 600- 700 calories) is enough for healthy weight gain.
 And it’s better to divide it between two shakes.